lavren1974/docusaurus.ru/docs/api/plugins/plugin-content-blog.md

 Provides the [Blog](blog.mdx) feature and is the default blog plugin for Docusaurus.

-:::caution some features production only
+:::caution осторожно some features production only

 The [feed feature](../../blog.mdx#feed) works by extracting the build output, and is **only active in production**.